 On Feb.
 15, 1984, the area was one of the first to be classified in Cuba as a Biosphere Reserve and an IUCN Managed Resource Protected Area.
 Our ride ends at Soroa Hotel where we have lunch at the entrance to the waterfall.
 This afternoon: take a guided tour of the orchid gardens, or go hiking.
 On your hike you may sight bats, birds including the bee hummingbird or the yellow-striped Pygmy Eleuth, or one the smallest frogs in the world.

 Late afternoon transfer to the town of San Diego de los Baños for lodging at Mirador de San Diego.
 San Diego’s medicinal sulphur spring baths are what made the town an international health tourism destination in its hey-day.
 They’re available to visitors and often combined with acupuncture, mud treatments, massage and more as part of traditional medicine techniques.
 A visit to the baths and a partial massage is included if you’re game.
 If you’d like us to schedule additional time for a full-body treatment, the supplement is only around $10 CUC/person, well worth indulging.
 The staff can also be booked for early morning tai chi or therapeutic treaments if you’re so inclined.

 Dinner at the hotel.

 BB, LB, DB | (26 km/16.2 mi)

 Breakfast at the hotel.
 Visit the Escogida to learn of the tobacco selection process & de-veining.
-Begin cycling the central road through small villages to Viñales for lunch at Ranchon San Vicente before checking out the view of the valley from the Los Jazmines lookout before a farm-to-table lunch at El Cajuani.
+Begin cycling the central road through small villages to Viñales, stopping for a million dollar view of the valley from the Los Jazmines lookout before a farm-to-table lunch at El Cajuani.

 Viñales is a National Park and National Monument, and since 1999, also a UNESCO World Heritage Site.
 The area is distinguished by an “outstanding karst landscape in which traditional methods of agriculture (notably tobacco growing) have survived unchanged for several centuries.
 The region also preserves a rich vernacular tradition in its architecture, crafts and music”.
-This afternoon your tour leaders will offer the opportunity to explore the valley’s back roads by horseback, discovering local rivers, growers, and coffee plantations enroute.
+This afternoon your tour leaders can offer the opportunity to explore the valley’s back roads by horseback, discovering local rivers, growers, and coffee plantations enroute.